Staff Spotlight: Jen Johnson

 July 1st marked the beginning of a new fiscal year for the Greater Richmond Continuum of Care (GRCoC) and Homeward.
 New and existing resources that support proven solutions to homelessness will be deployed over the next 12 months to serve our region’s most vulnerable neighbors.

-Our region's collaborative network of homeless service providers, The Greater Richmond Continuum of Care (GRCoC), supports the nationally-recognized Housing First approach in all of its programs.
-So, what is Housing First?
-And why is it considered a highly effective method for solving homelessness for our neighbors?
+Our region's collaborative network of homeless service providers, The Greater Richmond Continuum of Care (GRCoC) , supports solutions to homelessness that are focused on getting our neighbors off the street and on to pathways to a permanent home.
+Why is this approach considered a highly effective method for solving homelessness in our region and across the country?

-By Elizabeth Handwerk 12 Jul, 2024
+By Elizabeth Handwerk July 12, 2024

 This is a question we get regularly at Homeward from caring community members.
 Below is a list of organizations that accept clothing donations.